Show 262: Listening Guide

 Stephanie Block, 18, viola

 When I play this piece with my quartet, I think of all the chances it gives us to interact (more than usual) with one another.
 We have kind of a weird story that goes along with it that has to do with love affairs, going along with the “Intimate Letters” that Janacek wrote to a woman he loved.
 It has so many exciting and different emotions that are all CRAZY – what’s not to like?
 It’s so fun to play every time.
-Sometimes it was hard to get through it without laughing, 8291333835_7d48e9ef18_cthough.
+Sometimes it was hard to get through it without laughing, though.

 It can be a challenge for a group of young kids to play a piece like this without simply hacking though it.
 What we try to do is make sure the sweet and romantic parts are just as clear as the crazy ones.
 The hardest things to nail are definitely the crazy jumps and accidentals and coordinating them with the other members of the group!